PipedreamHQ/pipedream/interfaces/http/README.md

 Below, you'll find instructions for deploying HTTP sources to solve specific use cases.

 If you've built a component you think others would find valuable, please submit a pull request to this repo.
-If you have questions about the [component API](/COMPONENT-API.md) or any part of the Pipedream platform, you can raise an issue in this repo or [chat us on Slack](https://pipedream.com/community).
+If you have questions about the [component API](/COMPONENT-API.md) or any part of the Pipedream platform, you can raise an issue in this repo or [join our community](https://pipedream.com/community).

 ### Emit only the HTTP payload instead of the whole event